scacela/backup_scheduler/README.md

     ```
     > **Note:** Make a note of the process id that your script is running on.

-7. Monitor details about the process that your script is running on:
+7. Monitor details about the process(es) that your script is running on:

     ```
     ps aux | grep backup.py